gianluca-isgro/knowage-for-dashboards/UserManual.md

 5. Once done, click the **Next** button to move on second step.

-6. Here it's possible to choose an icon image.
+6. Here it's possible to choose an image to crop (if it's too big) and use as icon.
 Once done click the **Next** button.

 ![ACS Register App 3](/screenshots/UserManualImages/acsstep3.PNG)